algernon/keyboardio-worklog/worklog.md

 ## Kaleidoscope

 * Opened a number of [Season of Docs][issues:SoD] issues, and put up a [wiki page][wiki:SoD] about it too.
 Also sent @obra a draft of our application.
+* Pushed [Kaleidoscope#622][kaleidoscope/622] forward.
+It now compiles for all supported boards, and is a little nicer than before.

  [issues:SoD]: https://github.com/keyboardio/Kaleidoscope/issues?utf8=%E2%9C%93&q=label%3A%22Season+of+Docs%22
  [wiki:SoD]: https://github.com/keyboardio/Kaleidoscope/wiki/Season-of-Docs-2019